BBOXX/slate/source/includes/_current_state.md

 * "ident" - a unique identifier for the state within the workflow
 * "name" - the name of the state which can be displayed to the user
 * "description" - description of the purpose of the state and any actions the user is required to take
+* "parameters" - a collection of name/value pairs providing additional information to the caller (may be empty)
 * "inputs" - a list of [IRT Input Specifications](#irt-input-specifications) (may be empty)
 * "events" - a list of [IRT Event Specifications](#irt-event-specifications) (may be empty)